storybookjs/marko/docs/src/pages/configurations/typescript-config/index.md

 ## Typescript configuration presets

-The fatest and easiest way to write and configure your stories in TypeScript is by using a Storybook preset.
+The fastest and easiest way to write and configure your stories in TypeScript is by using a Storybook preset.

 * If you're using Create React App (CRA) and have configured it to work with TS, you should use [`@storybook/preset-create-react-app`](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app), which configures Storybook to reuse CRA's TS handling.